-Know about the latest MSME loan interest rates and apply now!
+Know about what the latest MSME loan interest rates are and apply now!

-You can get an MSME loan at attractive interest rates starting from 14% p.a..
+You can get an attractive interest rate for MSME loans starting from 14% p.a..
 Here is an overview of rates set by some leading financial institutions that offer business loans to MSMEs on Bajaj Markets:

 | Available Offerings | Starting Interest Rate (p.a.) | Processing Fees | Foreclosure Charges |